SAP/cloud-foundry-tools/README.md

 This VSCode extension provides tools for easy application development with Cloud Foundry.
 Its' tools contains such functionality as "Login to Cloud Foundry", "Create service", "Bind service", "Unbind service", etc.

+This extension is **not available in the Visual Studio Marketplace**.
+See the section [How to Run Locally](#how-to-run-locally) below for installation instructions.

 ## Table of contents

 - [Features](#features)